Having problems with your air? Maybe you’ve got pets and are suffering from allergies. Or perhaps you just want to

 - Ozone generators aren’t effective at safe levels; at safe levels, they’re a waste of money.
 Avoid them

 - Ionizers do work, but aren’t efficient and can’t capture all elements

 - For the average person without pets, a quality HEPA-type purifier should do well

-- For dust or pet owners, I recommend a purifiers with a pre-filter.
+- For dust or pet owners, I recommend a purifier with a pre-filter.
 For pet odors, pick one with an active carbon filter too.

 - Smokers need a more capable model with an active carbon filter

 - Models with a germ-killing feature give an added benefit: reduced sickness-causing microbes

 Generally speaking the best use of your money is a quality HEPA filter-based purifier with an activated carbon filter or similar pre-filter.

 A great place to start is my list of great purifiers under $100.